sevesilvestre/NYC_AirBNB_Data/README.md

 Packages: pandas, numpy, sklearn, matplotlib, kmodes

+## The questions that I aimed to address through my data project are:
+- How are AirBNB rentals distributed among the five boroughs of New York?
+- What is the price distribution of AirBNB rentals among the five boroughs?
+- What can we learn from a clustering model of all brooklyn listings using "price" and "room type" as variables?

 ## Key Findings
 - Concluded that AirBNB listings that provide the customer an entire home/apartment tended to cause prices to jump, while shared rooms tended to cause prices to dip.